ULL-ESIT-PL/babel-default-vector-npm-test/README.md

 ### The proposed Syntax and Semantic

 These packages extend JS  with a new syntax for arrays.
-And in the future also for Objects.
+And in the future the syntax will be extended  for Objects.
 Here is an example of such syntax:

 ```js
 function @@ foo(bar) {